During the month of April, Let’s Move in Libraries will host a series of conversations on community collaboration and community health.

 - April 20 – Conversation on “Institutionalizing collaboration, small and rural perspectives”

-- April 27 – Conversation on “Start where you are, early career perspectives” and event conclusion
+- April 27 – Conversation on “Start where you are, early career perspectives” and “Where do we ‘Grow’ from Here”

 Scroll down to learn more about the sessions and participating library workers!
-And go to the bottom of this page for images and text you can use to share this event with your colleagues and networks.
+Go to the bottom of this page for images and text you can use to share this event recording with your colleagues and networks.

 This event is part of HEAL (Healthy Eating and Active Living) at the Library, funded by the U.S. Institute of Museum & Library Services (# RE-246336-OLS-20)